Integrating GIS Data

 Tip You can get the journey id by opening the journey in a new tab from the Journey Builder

-For more detailed information on each API and additional configuration options, please refer to the epilot dev center.
+For more details on each API and additional configuration options, see the epilot dev center.